microscaler/fleetingdns/docs/engineering/E9-Api_Key_Strategy_Design_(V0.1).md

 ## 🧭 Overview

-This document defines the strategy and architecture for **API key issuance and management** in the Ephemeral DNS Forwarder (FDF) platform.
+This document defines the strategy and architecture for **API key issuance and management** in the (Ephemeral) Fleeting DNS Forwarder (FDF) platform.
 It establishes how scoped, rate-limited, and expirable API tokens will be created, authenticated, and used to access both control-plane and operational endpoints.

 ---